Where It All Goes Down

-In the play's opening scene, King Henry remarks that his messenger's horse has been "stain'd with the variation of each soil" as it travelled from Northumberland to London to deliver news of a battle in northern England (1.1.3).
+In the play's opening scene, King Henry remarks that his messenger's horse has been "stained with the variation of each soil" as it travelled from Northumberland to London to deliver news of a battle in northern England (1.1.64).
 This vivid depiction of the soil-stained horse captures perfectly the play's interest in covering a broad geographical range (on a single stage, we might add, which is very impressive).
 Check out this nifty map if you need a visual of Britain.

 Henry IV Part 1 is set in England and Wales around 1492 and portrays diverse locales – the king's palace in London, various fields of battle, the seedy Boar's Head Tavern in London's Eastcheap neighborhood, the mysterious and sensual home of Welsh rebel, Owen Glendower, and so on.
 That's a lot to cover, so let's get busy.